ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Platform threads

 _Platform threads_ are _kernel-mode_ threads mapped one-to-one to _kernel-mode_ OS threads.
-The OS schedules OS threads and hence platform threads.
+The OS schedules OS threads and hence, platform threads.
 The OS affects the thread creation time and the context switching time, as well as the number of platform threads.
 Platform threads usually have a large, fixed-size stack allocated in a process _stack segment_ with page granularity.
 (For the JVM running on Linux x64 the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory).
 So, the number of available platform threads is limited to the number of OS threads.

 >Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of a limited resource.